garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 5 Routing.md

     }
     ```

-1. In `ViewController`, declare a variable of the type of the touch delegate you just created.
-Also declare and instantiate a graphics overlay:
+1. In `ViewController`, declare two variables of the type of the touch delegate you just created, one for the map and one for the scene.
+Also declare and instantiate two graphics overlays:

     ```
+    private var routingTouchDelegateMap: RoutingTouchDelegate?
-    private var routingTouchDelegate: RoutingTouchDelegate?
+    private var routingTouchDelegateScene: RoutingTouchDelegate?

     private let routingMapGraphics = AGSGraphicsOverlay()
+    private let routingSceneGraphics = AGSGraphicsOverlay()
     ```

 1. In `ViewController.init`, instantiate the `RoutingTouchDelegate` that you just declared.
 This instantiation will change completely and become more complicated when you set up the actual routing, but for now, we’re just doing graphics, and the instantiation is only one line: